SamuelCochrane/mkdocs-blog/docs/posts/Style Transfer From Image In Stable Diffusion.md

 Some styles aren't something we can describe in words, and it isn't something the model would be trained on.
 We need a way to provide an image and tell the model "do something like this".

-We can use [[T2I-Adapter|T2I-Adapter]] on top of [[Stable Diffusion|Stable Diffusion]] to allow for a style image as an additional input.
+We can use [[./T2I-Adapter|T2I-Adapter]] on top of [[Stable Diffusion|Stable Diffusion]] to allow for a style image as an additional input.

-Using the technique listed in [[Style Transfer From Text In Stable Diffusion|Style Transfer From Text In Stable Diffusion]], we just add one more step to provide a style image.
+Using the technique listed in [[./Style Transfer From Text In Stable Diffusion|Style Transfer From Text In Stable Diffusion]], we just add one more step to provide a style image.

 >[!note]- Example prompt: Sad Keanu in the style of minimalist line art
 >Model: AOM3+orangemix vae